What are the best Raspberry Pi alternatives? Everything you need to know about Pi rivals | ZDNet

 What are alternatives to the Raspberry Pi Compute Module?

-The Raspberry Pi Compute Module 3 (CM3) packs the same 1.2GHz, quad-core Broadcom BCM2837 processor, VideoCore IV GPU and 1GB memory used on the Pi 3 onto a slimmer and smaller board.
+The Raspberry Pi Compute Module 3 (CM3) packs the same 1.2GHz, quad-core Broadcom BCM2837 processor, VideoCore IV GPU and 1GB memory used on the Pi 3 Model B onto a slimmer and smaller board.

 The CM3's compact design, the same size as a DDR2 small outline dual in-line memory module, is suited to being built into electronic appliances.